herge008/Project1/README.md

   * Nene - Data Formatting
   * Chloe - Presentation Creation

-  * Presentation - We will all discuss our portion of the project with the class.
+  * Presentation - We will each present our portion of the project with the class.